JoshuaKGoldberg/Goldblog/content/blog/ts-expect-error/index.md

 Looking closer at the logic in `scan`:

--   `tokenPos` is the _starting_ position from scanning the new token
+-   `tokenPos` was the _starting_ position from scanning the new token
--   `pos` is the _ending_ position, or where the scanner would scan next
+-   `pos` was the _ending_ position, or where the scanner would scan next

 I added a basic test to check whether a comment matched one of the two comment directives: